dugajean/oop-nonces/README.md

 ## Wordpress Nonces for Inpsyde

-* Create base class with methods
+* Create base class with methods.